Generating Class-Level Integration Tests Using Call Site Information: Empirical evaluation

 \subsection{Baseline Selection}

 The goal of this evaluation is to explore the impact and complementarity of the tests generated by \integration on the results of the search-based unit testing in various aspects.
-To achieve this purpose, we run our tool against \evosuite, which is currently the best tool in terms of achieving branch coverage \cite{rueda2016unit, panichella2017java, molina2018java, kifetew2019java, Devroey2020}, and Randoop \cite{Pacheco2007}, a random-based unit test case generator.
-We configured \evosuite to use \textit{DynaMOSA} (\texttt{-Dalgorithm=DynaMOSA}), which has the best outcome in structural and mutation coverage \cite{Panichella2018} and branch coverage (\texttt{-Dcriterion=BRANCH}).
-For \randoop, we used the default parameter values.
+To achieve this purpose, we run our tool against \evosuite, which is currently the best tool in terms of achieving branch coverage \cite{rueda2016unit, panichella2017java, molina2018java, kifetew2019java, Devroey2020}.
+Additionally, we compare \cling against randomly generated tests using \randoop~\cite{Pacheco2007}, a feedback-directed random test case generator.
+In contrast to \evosuite, \randoop can randomly generate tests for multiple classes.